KatarzynaDworak/github-sdk-testing/README.md

 <br />

 ## :star: **Implementation:**
-The project uses Webpack and npm.
+The project uses **Webpack and npm**.
 To run the app on your machine you should install all dependencies.
 Then create a localhost port and run your web explorer.

 Let's start with installing all dependencies.
 Move to the app main workspace and run:

         npm i

-Create a new file named `secretToken` that contains the following token: `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`.
+The project also requires **a secret token** that is not available on GitHub.
+If you want to test the project, contact me on *k.dw@poczta.onet.pl* and I'll be happy to provide you with the token ;) Then you should create a file named `secretToken` and paste the token you received from me there.
 This token will allow you to execute the functions and pass the tests successfully.

 At the end you should write down in the terminal: